Go-to-Market Strategy for Robotics

 Enterprise robotics purchases involve multiple stakeholders with different decision criteria.
 The operations leader cares about throughput and reliability.
 The finance team evaluates ROI and total cost of ownership.
 The safety team assesses compliance risk.
 The IT team worries about integration.

 Effective robotics GTM maps each stakeholder's concerns and provides tailored evidence that addresses their specific decision criteria.
-A single pitch deck cannot serve all these audiences.
+A single pitch deck can't serve all these audiences.

 Channel Strategy for Physical Products